anacierdem/electron-devcontainer/README.md

 ## TODO

-- [ ] Run as a non-root user instead
+- [x] Run as a non-root user instead
+- [x] vscode seem to be auto connect X11, get rid of unnecessary configs.
+OTOH, it doesn't boot properly